thenaterhood/gscreenshot/README.md

 dependencies for you.

 ## Usage
 gscreenshot takes screenshots!
 Run it manually or bind it to a keystroke.
+Both a graphical (gscreenshot) and CLI (gscreenshot-cli) interface are available.

+### Command Line
+Run `gscreenshot-cli --help` for instructions.
+The shell interface is non-interactive so it is suitable for use in scripts and pre-built calls.

+### Graphical

 Buttons